pathsiversity/intra-layer/README.md

 **This is not complete. wait for new updates**

-If you have any questions, contact me at:bfsilva@inf.ufpr.br
+If you have any questions, contact me:bfsilva at inf.ufpr.br

 ## Scenario
 ![](https://ws3.sinaimg.cn/large/006tKfTcgy1fm8dmonuacj30pe0f440l.jpg)